 Now, if you change the configuration and layout settings of a folder, those changes are automatically stored on the desktop.ini file of that particular folder.
 This is a hidden file, which means that you have to uncheck “Hide protected operating system files” in the File Explorer Options.

 Is desktop.ini a Virus

 This desktop.ini hidden operating system file is not a virus.
-This is a native system file that is stored on folder level, created once you’ve customized the background, icon or thumbnail image, etc. However, there has been a history of Trojan virus associated with this name.
-If a desktop.in file is visible even when you have checked the options to hide hidden as weel as the system files, it could be malware.
+This is a native system file that is stored on folder level, created once you’ve customized the background, icon or thumbnail image, etc. However, there has been a history of the Trojan virus associated with this name.
+If a desktop.ini file is visible even when you have checked the options to hide hidden as well as the system files, it could be malware.
 Hence, to be sure, you can always scan your computer using your antivirus program.

 Can I delete desktop.ini file

 Well, yes you can, but then your folder’s display settings will be restored to default.
 It is like this – whenever you change the folder icon or the thumbnail image for that matter, sharing properties, etc., all this information gets stored on the desktop.ini file automatically.
 Now, what would happen if you delete this file from that folder?
 You guessed it right!
 Your configured changes will be lost, and folder settings will be switched to system-wide default.

 If you delete it once, it will automatically regenerate the next time you customize your folder settings.
 Now, this process of automatic generation can’t be turned off as it is a defined process at the OS level.
 However, you can choose to hide it from the general view so that it does not bother you with its presence.